Aimee Niespodziany (Litka) enters her fifth season at the helm of the Holy Cross women’s basketball program with a record of 38-85 overall.

-Aimee Niespodziany was named the second women’s basketball coach for Holy Cross College in 2011 charged with continuing the growth of the young program.
+Niespodziany was named Women's Basketball Head Coach in 2011 becoming the second head coach in program history.
 She was also named athletic director at Holy Cross in the spring of 2013.

 In 2012-2013, Niespodziany guided the Saints to their second consecutive 10-win season in the Chicagoland Collegiate Athletic Conference (CCAC), including an upset win over No. 15 Cardinal Stritch on January 23, 2013.